Walking in Eden

 The Eden Trails

 There are a series of Eden Trails designed to inspire more people to explore the fabulous hidden gems on offer in Eden.
-They are all downloadable and trails include Art and Culture, Eden's Heritage, The Great Outdoors, The Eden River, plus food trails for the Eden Valley and Penrith.
+They are all downloadable and trails include Art and Culture, Eden's Heritage, The Great Outdoors, The River Eden, plus food trails for the Eden Valley and Penrith.

 Geocaching in Eden